Tommy Edman Player Props: Cardinals vs. Pirates

 Tommy Edman At The Plate

-- He has scored at least once four times this year (36.4%), including one multi-run game.
+- He has scored at least one run four times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.